Netflix, Inc. (NASDAQ:NFLX) Insider Jessica Neal Sells 476 Shares

-Netflix, Inc. (NASDAQ:NFLX) insider Jessica Neal sold 476 shares of the firm’s stock in a transaction that occurred on Wednesday, January 20th.
-The shares were sold at an average price of $564.29, for a total transaction of $268,602.04.
-Following the completion of the transaction, the insider now owns 476 shares of the company’s stock, valued at approximately $268,602.04.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Netflix, Inc. (NASDAQ:NFLX) insider Jessica Neal sold 476 shares of the stock in a transaction that occurred on Wednesday, January 20th.
+The shares were sold at an average price of $564.29, for a total value of $268,602.04.
+Following the completion of the sale, the insider now directly owns 476 shares of the company’s stock, valued at approximately $268,602.04.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.

-Netflix (NASDAQ:NFLX) last issued its quarterly earnings data on Monday, January 18th.
-The Internet television network reported $1.19 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.38 by ($0.19).
+Netflix (NASDAQ:NFLX) last released its earnings results on Monday, January 18th.
+The Internet television network reported $1.19 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.38 by ($0.19).
+The company had revenue of $6.64 billion for the quarter, compared to analyst estimates of $6.62 billion.
 Netflix had a return on equity of 31.48% and a net margin of 11.78%.
-The business had revenue of $6.64 billion for the quarter, compared to analysts’ expectations of $6.62 billion.
-During the same period in the previous year, the firm posted $1.30 EPS.
-The firm’s revenue for the quarter was up 21.5% compared to the same quarter last year.
-On average, analysts predict that Netflix, Inc. will post 6.27 earnings per share for the current year.
+The business’s revenue for the quarter was up 21.5% compared to the same quarter last year.
+During the same period last year, the company posted $1.30 earnings per share.
+On average, research analysts predict that Netflix, Inc. will post 6.27 earnings per share for the current fiscal year.

-A number of large investors have recently added to or reduced their stakes in the stock.
-Kohmann Bosshard Financial Services LLC lifted its position in Netflix by 30.8% in the 4th quarter.
-Kohmann Bosshard Financial Services LLC now owns 857 shares of the Internet television network’s stock worth $355,000 after buying an additional 202 shares during the last quarter.
-Mountain Pacific Investment Advisers Inc. ID bought a new stake in Netflix in the 4th quarter worth approximately $233,000.
-TIAA FSB bought a new stake in Netflix in the 4th quarter worth approximately $5,429,000.
-Kestra Private Wealth Services LLC lifted its position in Netflix by 5.1% in the 4th quarter.
-Kestra Private Wealth Services LLC now owns 11,074 shares of the Internet television network’s stock worth $5,809,000 after buying an additional 540 shares during the last quarter.
-Finally, Grandview Asset Management LLC lifted its position in Netflix by 4.8% in the 4th quarter.
-Grandview Asset Management LLC now owns 3,073 shares of the Internet television network’s stock worth $1,662,000 after buying an additional 141 shares during the last quarter.
-Institutional investors own 79.71% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in NFLX.
+Magellan Asset Management Ltd acquired a new stake in shares of Netflix during the 3rd quarter worth $1,654,518,000.
+SB Management Ltd acquired a new stake in shares of Netflix during the 3rd quarter worth $1,024,473,000.
+Assenagon Asset Management S.A. boosted its stake in Netflix by 155.0% in the third quarter.
+Assenagon Asset Management S.A. now owns 506,447 shares of the Internet television network’s stock valued at $253,239,000 after buying an additional 307,877 shares in the last quarter.
+Principal Financial Group Inc. boosted its stake in Netflix by 35.7% in the third quarter.
+Principal Financial Group Inc. now owns 1,048,136 shares of the Internet television network’s stock valued at $524,099,000 after buying an additional 275,955 shares in the last quarter.
+Finally, SG Americas Securities LLC boosted its stake in Netflix by 371.6% in the third quarter.
+SG Americas Securities LLC now owns 284,628 shares of the Internet television network’s stock valued at $142,323,000 after buying an additional 224,272 shares in the last quarter.
+79.71% of the stock is currently owned by institutional investors.

 Netflix, Inc provides subscription streaming entertainment service.
 It offers TV series, documentaries, and feature films across various genres and languages.
 The company provides members the ability to receive streaming content through a host of Internet-connected screens, including TVs, digital video players, television set-top boxes, and mobile devices.